EquorumProtocol/Equorum-Protocol/README.md

 ## Disclaimer

+**IMPORTANT:** This protocol is in early testing phase with temporary admin controls.
+It has NOT been externally audited.
+The owner can pause transfers and blacklist addresses.
+Use at your own risk.

 This software is provided "as is", without warranty of any kind.
-Use at your own risk.
-Always conduct your own research and audit before deploying to mainnet.
+Always conduct your own research before using.

 ---